What is Pre-completion Optional Practical Training (Pre-OPT)?

-- Two passport photos with white background (lightly print name and SEVIS ID # on back of each photo; passport photo MUST be less than 30 days old)
+- Two passport photos with white background (lightly print name and SEVIS ID on back of each photo; passport photo MUST be less than 30 days old and glasses should not be worn in photo)

 Please see the Direct Filing Address for Form I-765, Application for Employment to find the appropriate address to use for filing your Pre-OPT application.
 Make sure to mail your OPT packet through certified mail which includes a tracking number and guaranteed delivery date.

 What happens after I submit my documents to USCIS?